Generative AI for marketing: 17 tools for app growth

 Generative AI for personalized calls to action

-Getting some of revenue via ads is great, but it also impacts your gameplay or app user experience.
+Getting some of your revenue via ads is great, but it also impacts your gameplay or app user experience.
 In-app purchases and especially subscriptions promise bigger rewards, but you need to appeal to people persuasively.

 From Persado, the “Generative AI Platform to motivate every individual to engage and act:”